JujuAdams/DoLater/README.md

 &nbsp;

-`DoLater(delayFrames, callbackFunction, callbackData, once)`

-Sets up a function to be executed after a certain number of frames, as defined by `delayFrames`.
 The `callbackFunction` will be executed after the given number of frames in the scope of the instance that calls `DoLaterTick()`.
 The `callbackData` value (which can be any datatype, including an array or a struct) is passed into `callbackFunction` when it is executed.
 If `once` is set to `false`, `callbackFunction` will be called repeatedly.

 &nbsp;

+`DoLater(delayFrames, callbackFunction, callbackData, once)`

+Sets up a function to be executed after a certain number of frames, as defined by `delayFrames`. `DoLaterTick()` must be called in an instance's Step event for a `DoLater()` function to be executed.

+&nbsp;

 `DoLaterRealtime(delayMS, callbackFunction, callbackData, once)`

+Sets up a function to be executed after a certain number of realtime milliseconds, as defined by `delayMS`. `DoLaterTick()` must be called in an instance's Step event for a `DoLater()` function to be executed.

 &nbsp;

 `DoLaterTrigger(triggerFunction, callbackFunction, callbackData, once)`

+Sets up a function to be executed once the `triggerFunction` returns `true`. `DoLaterTick()` must be called in an instance's Step event for a `DoLater()` function to be executed. `triggerFunction` is executed in the scope of the instance that calls `DoLaterTick()`.

 &nbsp;